 After participating in the OEM soft-launch in Jurong, Red Dot Power announced in January 2019 that they will be exiting as an OEM retailer.
 This has led to concerns that more retailers might follow suit as the market consolidates and finds a sustainable equilibrium.

 This question was brought up in Parliament, and Senior Parliamentary Secretary for Trade and Industry Tan Wu Meng assured Singaporeans that in the event any retailer decides to exit the market or goes bust, all customers would either be transferred to a new retailer who has agreed to honour the existing contracts, or return to SP Group and be charged prevailing tariff.

 In any case, there will be no disruption to households’ power supply.

 #4 Is There Any Good Reason To Stay With SP Group?

-There are many good reasons for switching to an OEM retailer, but here are some possible reasons some might want to stay with SP Group.
+There are many good reasons for switching to an OEM retailer (chief among them, cost savings), but here are some possible reasons some might want to stay with SP Group.

 You’re about to move house: If you’re about to move house, you might not want to make the switch, only to have to deal with early termination fees or the hassle with doing an account transfer.
 You can check out the FAQ of your prospective retailer or contact their customer service department, because some retailers have stated they would waive early termination charges and admin fees when customers move house.